EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-same as treeGrass, but includes scaling for relative fraction of cVegReserve pool
+Same as `cBiomass_treeGrass`.jl, but includes scaling for the relative fraction of the reserve carbon to not allow for large reserve compared to the rest of the vegetation carbol pool.

 **Parameters**
 - None